 Chocolate Crack Cookies

 After the first bite, they stop you and make you take a look at what it was you just sunk your teeth into.
 These are one of those.
 A deliciously, rich chocolate and bourbon rifted cookie.
 Chocolate crack cookies with a little swagger.
 This little bad boy is originally inspired by a cookie from David Lebovitz’s amazing Ready for Dessert.
-As with most recipes that our hearts are fond of, we’ll tinker and tweak to suit our moods or particular cravings.
-Those who know us will attest to our love of bourbon.
-For me in particular, I’d have to say it ranks number one amongst my favorite spirits.
-Give or take a day or two when a smooth rum or feisty tequila catches my tongue.
-The age of bourbon has never been so extraordinary, with so many exceptional craft distillers creating such a range of great bourbons to enjoy.
+As with most recipes that we are fond of, we’ll tinker and tweak to suit our moods or particular cravings.
+Those who know us will attest to our love of whiskey.
+For me in particular, whiskey ranks number one amongst my favorite spirits (we are unbiased consumers of spirits, but we do still have favorites).
+And whiskies are having a moment, with probably the greatest range of exceptional whiskies coming from so many distillers, small & large, in history.

 Bourbon Dark Chocolate Crack Cookies on a plate